RefactoringTools/HaRe/README.markdown

   * GHC version 7.8.x is NOT supported, and never will be
   * GHC version 7.10.2 and up is supported for HaRe >= 0.8.0.0

+## Limitations

+HaRe will only work for projects using GHC 7.10.2 for compilation.
+Compiling HaRe with 7.10.2 and then using it against projects using an earlier compiler will not work, as HaRe needs to be able to invoke GHC to the type checker stage on the project using GHC 7.10.2.

 ## Getting Started

     cabal install HaRe